Your Keywords Are Not What You Think They Are

 According to these patents, Google may also monitor what's on TV in your area, and look for queries that might be related to that information.
 So, if you search for "social network" and the movie "The Social Network" is currently on in your area, that may influence the search results you receive.
 For example, that may give preference to the "Social Network the movie" cluster over other semantic clusters associated with your query.

 Location, of course, is a kind of context, but it deserves a place of its own on this list.
-Location already affects a massive part of queries, and it is particularly important for businesses who are trying to get their websites to rank locally.
+Location already affects a massive part of queries, and it is particularly important for businesses who are taking advantage of paid search in order to get their websites to rank locally.
 But Google's use of location to refine queries may soon grow way beyond its current state.

 You probably already know that if you search for "Starbucks", "Walmart", or a certain entity that may imply that you’re interested in a physical location of a business, Google will show you the local pack and adjust the organic search results to help you find the physical place you're (likely) looking for.
 This can be taken a step further as Google may look at query patterns and associate them with entities that are close to the location of the searcher.
 So, if you asked Google "what time does Starbucks open?", or even, "what's this park called?", while the entity you are referring to is unambiguously close, Google will be smart enough to give you the answer.